-The Risk Management function is in charge of the risk valuations process while the Actuarial Function is in charge of the ORSA process.
-The internal Actuarial Function works closely with the Appointed Actuary who will participate or review all quantitative assessments.
+The Risk Management function is in charge of the risk valuation process and of the ORSA process.
+The Technical department works closely with the Appointed Actuary who will participate or review all quantitative assessments.

-Other departments of Stellantis Life Insurance Europe and especially the members of the CODIR are involved in order to help identify and assess the risks relevant to their activities.
+Other departments of Stellantis Insurance Europe and especially the members of the CODIR are involved in order to help identify and assess the risks relevant to their activities.
 The CODIR members are appointed as risk owners and are to provide a valuation of the various risks included in the final figure as well as monitor their risks on a quarterly basis.
 The stakeholders involved are the following:

-- Underwriting and Reserving Chief Technical Officer and Senior Insurance Statistical Analyst - Investments Chief Financial Officer - Operational Risk Chief Operating Officer and Head of Compliance and Risk Insurance - Strategic Risk Marketing Director and Chief Financial Officer - Regulatory & Compliance Risk Head of Legal and Head of Compliance and Risk Insurance - Cyber Risk IT Manager and Head of Compliance and Risk Insurance - Sustainability and Emerging Risk Head of Compliance and Risk Insurance - Solvency Capital Projections Head of Solvency
+- Underwriting and Reserving Chief Technical Officer & Senior Insurance Statistical Analyst - Investments Chief Financial Officer - Operational Risk Chief Operating Officer and Head of Compliance and Risk Insurance - Strategic Risk Marketing Director and Chief Financial Officer - Regulatory & Compliance Risk Head of Legal & Head of Compliance and Risk Insurance - Cyber Risk IT Manager and Head of Compliance and Risk Insurance - Sustainability and Emerging Risk Head of Compliance and Risk Insurance - Solvency Capital Projections Head of Solvency